 However, some states do offer teaching licenses that allow you to teach grades K-12, so you don't have to limit your options to a specific grade level.
 This is advantageous since both public and private schools will be more ready to hire teachers that offer flexibility between what areas they are allowed to teach.

-Also remember that teaching in higher education does not require a license.
-Instead, specializing in a certain subject during your master's or doctorate degree will do the trick.
+Also, remember that teaching in higher education does not require a license.
+Instead, specializing in a certain subject during your master's or doctoral degree will be sufficient.